DennisPSmith5676/DataVisualization_US_Accidents/README.md

 Over and under-sampling of data points
 Through the EDA above, we can clearly notice that the class distribution in this dataset is very imbalanced.
 This is due to the fact that the lowest and highest severity accidents don’t occur as often as compared to other two severities so we don’t have adequate data for those classes.
 This means if we used the data in its existing condition then the model may never give predictions which have those probabilities.
 To counter this we will try to under sample the over represented classes and over sample the under represented classes.
 This wouldn’t completely get rid of the problem but it’s better than nothing.

-I used RandomUndersampler method of the imblearn library as we have adequate points for those classes and it wouldn’t hurt to just randomly get rid of some of those points and use SMOTE method to over sample as it is the most robust of all the over sampling methods currently available to us.
+We used RandomUndersampler method of the imblearn library as we have adequate points for those classes and it wouldn’t hurt to just randomly get rid of some of those points and use SMOTE method to over sample as it is the most robust of all the over sampling methods currently available to us.
 This process can be done in only a few lines of code as given below:
 <Insert Image>